-40 shots fired at 50m, 5 shots per target (break for target change after 20 shots) Match fired in the Kneeling position
+40 shots fired at 50m, 5 shots per target (break for target change after 20 shots)

 For the settlement of disputes, an Appeal Committee shall be appointed prior to the commencement of the Match.
 The Committee shall consist of three (3) members elected by the competitors.